davidpdrsn/axum-live-view/README.md

         Updated::new(self)
     }

-    // Render the liveview into an HTML template.
+    // Render the live view into an HTML template.
 This function is called during
     // the initial render in `LiveViewManager::embed` and for each subsequent
     // update.
     //